WyattPrice41/HR-Employee-Attrition-Analysis/README.md

     ) AS Attrition_Rate_Male
 FROM `ibm-hr-analytics-Employee_Attrition_Performance.Attrition`
 ```
-In this SQL query, we utilize the `ROUND` function to obtain results rounded to two decimal points.
-We also employ `SUM` in combination with `CASE WHEN` for distinct purposes.
-Initially, it helps us count the number of female employees who have left the company and determines the percentage they represent among all departing employees.
-The same process is then repeated for male employees.
+The provided SQL query calculates the percentage of male and female employees who have left the company (attrition) among all employees who have left.
+It employs the `CASE WHEN` construct within the `SUM` function to count specific conditions (female or male employees with attrition), dividing these counts by the total number of attritions to obtain a percentage.
+The `ROUND` function is then used to format these percentages to two decimal places.
+This approach effectively segments the attrition rate by gender, providing insights into gender-specific attrition trends within the organization.
 | Attrition_Rate_Female | Attrition_Rate_Male |
 |-----------------------|---------------------|
 | 36.71                 | 63.29               |